 - Massage – Doulas will often provide massage during the labor process and provide counter pressure to help you work through the contractions.

 - Help with pain coping – Your doula will help to remind you of your pain coping mechanisms and help you to use them during birth.
 This may be birth affirmations, helping you to change positions, whatever you have decided will work best for you.

-- Advocating – A doula can be your advocate to help you to have the birth you want.
+- Advocating – A doula can be your advocate to help you to have the birth you want according to your birth plan.
 They have been through this process many times while it may be your first time.
 They can help to alert staff to your needs and help to explain options to you if interventions become necessary.
 They are going to be that friendly, calming presence in a birthing experience that can get chaotic at times.

 - Breastfeeding support – Post birth some doulas may be able to help support you in the beginning of your breastfeeding journey.
 Not all doulas are trained in breastfeeding so that’s something you may want to ask as you interview potential doulas.